O'Fallon, Valmeyer remain on top of area baseball polls

 Despite suffering rare defeats, the O'Fallon Panthers and Valmeyer Pirates remain on top of the Belleville News-Democrat high school baseball polls this week.

-Valmeyer (13-3) dropped a 4-3 game to the St. Louis Pirates in a game played at GCS Ballpark in Sauget but were still a unanimous choice at the top Class 1A-2A team in the area..
+Valmeyer (13-3) dropped a 4-3 game to the St. Louis Pirates in a game played at GCS Ballpark in Sauget but were still the unanimous choice as the top Class 1A-2A team in the area.

 Voting was done by 14 area baseball coaches.